For personal, family and disability minimum for residents on the island of La Palma

-Therefore, this deduction will be calculated taking into account, with respect to the minimums for descendants, ascendants and disability , the amounts resulting from the joint self-assessment; and regarding the amount for the minimum of the taxpayer , it will be necessary to differentiate whether the family unit is single-parent or two-parent: In the first case, the amount to be taken into account by article 57.1 and 2 of the Personal Income Tax Law for the deduction will be the result of the joint self-assessment, but in the case of the two-parent parent, double the amount provided for in article 57.1 of the Personal Income Tax Law, (that is, 5,550 euros x 2 taxpayers = 11,100 euros) and with respect to the amounts in article 57.2 of the Personal Income Tax Law those derived from joint self-assessment.
+Therefore, this deduction will be calculated taking into account, with respect to the minimums for descendants, ascendants and disability , the amounts resulting from the joint self-assessment; and regarding the amount for the minimum of the taxpayer , it will be necessary to differentiate whether the family unit is single-parent or two-parent: In the first case, the amount to be taken into account by article 57.1 and 2 of the Personal Income Tax Law for the deduction will be the result of the joint self-assessment, but in the case of the double the amount provided for in article 57.1 of the Personal Income Tax Law will be taken (that is, 5,550 euros x 2 taxpayers = 11,100 euros) and with respect to the amounts in article 57.2 of the Personal Income Tax Law those derived from joint self-assessment.

 Requirements for applying the deduction

 This deduction can only be applied to taxpayers with habitual residence in 2022 on the island of La Palma in which any of the following situations occur: